Learning to Approximate Uniform Facility Location via Graph Neural Networks: Experimental study

 \section{Experimental study}

-Here, we empirically assess to what extent our theoretical results translate into empirical results and whether we can achieve improved empirical approximation ratios compared to the theoretical worst-case bounds.
+Here, we empirically assess the extent to which our theoretical results translate into empirical results and whether we can achieve improved empirical approximation ratios relative to the theoretical worst-case bounds.
 Concretely, we answer the following questions.

 \begin{description}[leftmargin=*] \item[Q1] Does the MPNN architecture from~\cref{simple_mpnn} lead to improved approximation compared to the non-learned \textsc{SimpleUniformFL}? \item[Q2] Do the size generalization results of \cref{thm:learn} translate into small generalization error on larger instances than seen during training? \item[Q3] Can the MPNN architecture also compete with scalable clustering methods such as KMeans++ and KMedoids++?